ibm-cloud-docs/key-protect/delete-keys.md

     You can retrieve the ID for a specified key by making a `GET /v2/keys/` request, or by viewing your keys in the {{site.data.keyword.keymanagementserviceshort}} dashboard.

-3. Run the following cURL command to permanently delete the key and its contents.
+3. Run the following cURL command to delete the key and its contents.

     ```cURL
     curl -X DELETE \